pedsm/musicLab/README.md

 ## Why it works so well(at least I think it does)?

 There was a massive oversight by my part while developing this project which lead me to `cheat` once more to get this done in the time frame that we had.
 The concept of using Markov for this is theoretically correct.
-However, there is one key difference you may have caught if you were paying attention.
+However, there is one key problem you may have caught if you were paying attention.

 As I said before: